hmc-cs111-spring2023/cs111-hw3-everettbu/free-1.md

 aren't and conjecture why not.
 If so, describe them and provide links.
 How well do they address the need?
 Are there any particularly admirable qualities of the language?
 Are there parts of the language you think could be improved?_

+Yes, ContextFree is the primary DSL in this domain.
+It already does a good job but I definitely think that there are areas in which it could be improved.

 ## The Project